 If a settlement is reached in court, there may be an opportunity for you or the defendant to appeal the decision.
 So, even if you win an award for damages, the appeals may cause your case to continue for months or even years.

-Why you should work with a civil rights attorney
+Why you should work with an attorney

 At The Cochran Firm Cleveland, our attorneys have years of experience that will benefit your case.
 When you work with us we will give you valuable legal advice and fight by your side to get you the compensation you deserve.